 But tracking seafloor and oilﬁeld infrastructure movement at minute scale resolution through two miles of seawater is far easier said than done.
 Delivering the results straight to an analyst’s desk anywhere in the world takes a little more know-how than the GPS and laser methods we are used to seeing on terrafirma.

-To be able to accurately position a subsea transponder, you must ﬁrst be able to accurately position the unmanned surface vessel.
+To be able to accurately position a subsea transponder, you must ﬁrst be able to accurately position the USV.
 This can be cost-inhibitive when it comes to academic studies.
 Similarly, oilfield asset monitoring becomes costly and impractical when relying on a combination of manned and unmanned vessels for visual observations and creep measurement.

 Gathering seabed geodetic data is difﬁcult, slow, expensive and not without risk to the people sent out to get the job done.